oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

     import oracledb.plugins.azure_tokens

-The plugin defines and registers a built-in hook function that generates OAuth2 tokens.
-The function is internally invoked when the parameter ``extra_auth_params`` is specified in calls to :meth:`oracledb.connect()`, :meth:`oracledb.create_pool()`, :meth:`oracledb.connect_async()`, or :meth:`oracledb.create_pool_async()`.
-This hook function sets the ``access_token`` parameter of the :ref:`ConnectParams object <connparam>` to a callable which uses the configuration parameters specified to generate OAuth2 tokens.
+The plugin has a Python package dependency which needs to be installed separately before the plugin can be used, see :ref:`azuretokenmodules`.

+The ``azure_tokens`` plugin defines and registers a :ref:`parameter hook
+<registerparamshook>` function which uses the connection parameter
+``extra_auth_params`` passed to :meth:`oracledb.connect()`,
+:meth:`oracledb.create_pool()`, :meth:`oracledb.connect_async()`, or
+:meth:`oracledb.create_pool_async()`.
+Using this parameter's values, the hook function sets the ``access_token`` parameter of a :ref:`ConnectParams object
+<connparam>` to a callable which generates an OAuth2 token.
+Python-oracledb
+then acquires and uses a token to transparently complete connection or pool creation calls.

-For OAuth 2.0 Token-Based Authentication with the :ref:`azure_tokens
+For OAuth 2.0 Token-Based Authentication connection and pool creation, the ``extra_auth_params`` parameter should be a dictionary with keys as shown in the following table.
-<azurecloudnativeauthplugin>` plugin, the ``extra_auth_params`` connection
-parameter must be specified.
-This parameter should be a dictionary containing the configuration parameters necessary to retrieve a token for Oracle Database authentication.
-The Azure specific configuration parameters that can be specified in ``extra_auth_params`` are:

-.. list-table-with-summary:: Azure Cloud Native Authentication Configuration Parameters
+.. list-table-with-summary:: Azure Cloud Native Authentication Configuration Keys
     :header-rows: 1
     :class: wy-table-responsive
     :widths: 10 30 10
     :name: _azure_configuration_parameters
-    :summary: The first column displays the parameter.
-The second column displays the description of the parameter.
+    :summary: The first column displays the dictionary key.
+The second column displays the description of the key.
 The third column displays whether the parameter is required or optional.

-    * - Parameter
+    * - Key
       - Description
       - Required or Optional
     * - ``auth_type``